 Awareness → Creating brand awareness and gaining attention from potential customers.

 Interest → Once attention is gained, sustaining that interest in your product or service by creating arousal (for example, detailing information about the product of interest).

 Desire → Once the interest is aroused, at this point you want to persuade the customer as to why they should purchase your product or service.
 This can be done by outlining the benefits of the product to address the emotions of your target customer.

 Action → As soon as the desire has been invoked, you want the customer to convert.
 This can be achieved by creating a seamless purchasing process, such as an online shopping cart, with no distractions.

-The AIDA framework helps us to identify different cognitive stages that an individual goes through during their purchasing process for a product or service.
-As mentioned earlier, this traditional marketing model has been used for offline strategies, such as; billboards, print, flyering and coupons.
+The framework helps us to identify different cognitive stages that an individual goes through during their purchasing process for a product or service.
+As mentioned earlier, this traditional marketing model has been used for offline strategies, such as billboards, print, flyering and coupons.

-However, the flexibility of this conversion theory allows us to apply to our digital marketing strategies.
-We can use it to help distinguish users (current and potential) and encourage traffic to be driven.
+However, the flexibility of this conversion theory allows us to apply it to our digital marketing strategies.
+We can use it to help distinguish users (current and potential) and drive traffic.

 How To Apply AIDA To Digital Marketing?

 Whether you’re carrying out search engine optimisation, paid media marketing or digital PR activities, the AIDA marketing model can be used to speak to your designated audience at different touchpoints across their customer journey and interaction with your brand online.

 Applying AIDA Marketing to SEO